Behavioral interviewing is an interviewing technique that helps employers

-How to Answer Questions - The S-A-R Method:
+How to Answer Questions - The S-T-A-R Method:

 - Structure your answers in three parts:

-- Situation or task: Describe a specific event or situation, not a general description or your opinion.
+- Situation: What initially happened?
+Describe a specific event or situation, not a general description or your opinion.
 Give enough detail so that the interviewer will understand, but not so much that you lose track of your point.
 If you believe you have never encountered the situation about which they are asking, come up with a related circumstance, as most behavioral interview questions address somewhat general situations that people encounter.